-Freeland said the specifics of what the U.S. was proposing was a question for American officials to answer and declined to say what the Trump administration was contemplating.
+Freeland said the specifics of what the U.S. is proposing is a question for American officials to answer and declined to say what the Trump administration is contemplating.

-She said they were “very directly and very forcefully” expressing the view that “this is an entirely unnecessary step” that Canada would “view as damaging to the relationship.”
+She said they are “very directly and very forcefully” expressing the view that “this is an entirely unnecessary step” that Canada would “view as damaging to the relationship.”

 Canada has more than 3,400 cases, 35 deaths and has tested over 158,000 people.